Recognising Recreational Values

 - Supported the technical investigations into options for project partners to improve water-based recreational experiences.

 The program has partnered with delivery agencies to complete a suite of projects to address these key actions over the past four years:

 - Clay-lined the iconic Green Lake in the Sea Lake region in north-west Victoria, so that the community has been able to welcome visitors and boats onto the water for the first time in eight years.

 - Delivered water to Toolondo Reservoir in August 2017 via a transfer of water from Rockland Reservoir.
 This attracted more recreational fishers to the reservoir as a trout fishing destination, resulting in a boost to the local tourism industry in the region.

 - Delivered water to Donald Weir Pool in March 2018 after construction works were completed in June 2017.
 The Donald community can now enjoy better swimming, fishing and other recreational activities at the iconic Donald Weir Pool.

-- Opened seven new water storage locations for on-water access across the State, delivering on a 2018 election commitment.
+- Opened seven new water storage locations for on-water access across the State.
 On-water access is now available at Barkers Creek, Tullaroop, Upper Coliban, Hepburn Lagoon, Malmsbury and Lauriston Reservoirs from 2019.
 Dartmouth Pondage access was made available in 2018.